|

 it should come with the disclaimer, Warning: Song may

 inspire speeds exceeding 100 miles per hour.
+The transition from small rock clubs to

 the larger concert venues is an exciting new adventure for